Kate Winslet: Early work and breakthrough (1992–1996)

 While promoting Heavenly Creatures in Los Angeles, Winslet auditioned for the minor part of Lucy Steele for a 1995 film adaptation of Jane Austen's novel Sense and Sensibility, written by and starring Emma Thompson.
 Impressed by her reading, Thompson cast her in the much larger part of the recklessly romantic teenager Marianne Dashwood.
-The director Ang Lee wanted Winslet to play the part with grace and restraintaspects that he felt were missing from her performance in Heavenly Creaturesand thus asked her to practise tai chi, read gothic literature, and learn to play the piano.
-David Parkinson of Radio Times considered Winslet to be a standout among the cast, and Mick LaSalle of the San Francisco Chronicle took note of how well she had portrayed her character's growth and maturity.
+The director Ang Lee wanted Winslet to play the part with grace and restraint—aspects that he felt were missing from her performance in Heavenly Creatures—and thus asked her to practise tai chi, read gothic literature, and learn to play the piano.
+David Parkinson of Radio Times considered Winslet to be a standout among the cast, and Mick LaSalle of the San Francisco Chronicle took note of how well she portrayed her character's growth and maturity.
 The film grossed over $134 million worldwide.
-She won the Screen Actors Guild and British Academy Film Award for Best Supporting Actress, and received nominations for the Academy Award and Golden Globe Award in the same category.
+She won the Screen Actors Guild and British Academy Film Award for Best Supporting Actress, and received an Academy Award nomination in the same category.
 Also in 1995, Winslet featured in the poorly received Disney film A Kid in King Arthur's Court.

-Winslet had roles in two period dramas of 1996Jude and Hamlet.
+Winslet had roles in two period dramas of 1996—Jude and Hamlet.
 As with Heavenly Creatures, her roles in these films were those of women with a "mad edge".
 In Michael Winterbottom's Jude, based on the novel Jude the Obscure by Thomas Hardy, she played Sue Bridehead, a young woman with suffragette leanings who falls in love with her cousin, Jude (played by Christopher Eccleston).
 The critic Roger Ebert believed the part allowed Winslet to display her acting range, and praised her for the defiance she brought to the role.
-After unsuccessfully auditioning for Kenneth Branagh's 1994 film Mary Shelley's Frankenstein, she was cast for the part of Ophelia, the doomed lover of the title character, in Branagh's adaptation of William Shakespeare's tragedy Hamlet.
-Winslet, aged 20, was intimidated by the experience of performing Shakespeare with such established actors as Branagh and Julie Christie, saying the job required a level of intellect that she thought she did not possess.
+After unsuccessfully auditioning for Kenneth Branagh's 1994 film Mary Shelley's Frankenstein, she was cast in the part of Ophelia, the doomed lover of the title character, in Branagh's adaptation of the William Shakespeare tragedy Hamlet.
+Twenty-year-old Winslet was intimidated by the experience of performing Shakespeare with established actors such as Branagh and Julie Christie, saying the job required a level of intellect that she thought she did not possess.
 Mike Jeffries of Empire believed that she had played the part "well beyond her years".
 Despite the acclaim, Jude and Hamlet earned little at the box office.